Marpa, A practical general parser: the recognizer: The Leo algorithm

-By restricting Leo memoization to right-recursive rules, \Marpa{} incurs the cost of Leo memoization only in cases where Leo sequences could be infinitely long.
-This more careful targeting of the memoization is for efficiency reasons.
-If all penults are memoized, many memoizations will be performed where the longest potential Leo sequence is short, and the payoff is therefore very limited.
-One future extension might be to identify non-right-recursive rules which generate Leo sequences long enough to justify inclusion in the Leo memoizations.
-Such cases are unusual, but may occur.

-Omission of a memoization does not affect correctness, so \Marpa{}'s restriction of Leo memoization preserves the correctness as shown in Leo\cite{Leo1991}.
-Later in this \doc{} we will show that this change also leaves the complexity results of Leo\cite{Leo1991} intact.
+Accordingly, we have spoken of parse items, which may be Leo items, being ``added to the Earley set'', and we will continue to speak in this way.
+We note that in \eqref{e:limtmap-overload}, $\mymathop{LIMT-Map}$ is a partial function, and therefore its value is not necessarily defined.

-Implementing the Leo logic requires adding Leo reduction as a new basic operation, adding a new premise to the Earley reduction operation, and extending the Earley sets to memoize Earley items as LIMT's.
+Implementing the Leo logic requires adding Leo reduction as a new basic operation, adding a new premise to the Earley reduction operation, and extending the Earley sets to memoize Earley items as \type{LIMT}'s.